Due to new cases detected in Sydney, face masks will be mandatory:

 Practicing physical distancing by standing two arm lengths apart (1.5m) at all times

-Face masks are mandatory on public transport and in taxi/ride share vehicles in Greater Sydney, the Blue Mountains, Wollongong and Central Coast.
-Face masks are recommended but not mandatory in indoor settings where you cannot socially distance.
+Face masks are no longer mandatory anywhere in NSW (except for in airports and on domestic flights).
+However, they are recommended in indoor settings where you cannot socially distance.
 Find out more information here.

 It’s important that you always follow all recommended social distancing guidelines to prevent the spread of COVID-19 throughout the community.

 Are there COVID restrictions in Sydney restaurants and cafes?

 Yes, while most restaurants and cafes in Sydney are now operating, they must adhere to the current social distancing guidelines.
 Venues must ensure there is at least 2 square metres of space for each patron.
 You must complete an electronic check in (such as with a QR code) when you arrive.

 You may visit any beach in Sydney but must adhere to social distancing guidelines.
 Remember to stay at least 1.5 metres away from other beachgoers.
 Ensuring that you follow all current social distancing guidelines can help to avoid the transmission of COVID-19 within the community.
 If beaches reach capacity, people may be turned away.
 Check the Beachsafe website for updates before you go.

 If you’d like to head to the movies, most cinemas in Sydney are now open.
 From 29 March, indoor entertainment venues (such as cinemas) may operate at 100% seated capacity.
 If you make your way to a cinema and are assigned a specific seat, it’s important to follow this direction.
 As always, if you are feeling unwell, stay home and get tested